-Summary: How the big idea of latitude can help us understand Africa
+Conclusion - how the big idea of latitude can help us understand Africa

-Ultimate cause: The noon sun "moves" with the seasons.
-It shines down on the Equator in March and September, the Tropic of Cancer in June, and the Tropic of Capricorn in December.
+Ultimate cause: the noon sun "moves" with the seasons.
+It shines down on the Tropic of Cancer in June.
+It shines directly down on the Equator in March and September.
+And it moves south to shine down on the Tropic of Capricorn in December.